 Apache Junction in Pinal County, Arizona — The American Mountains (Southwest)

 Location.
-33° 24.922′ N, 111° 32.951′ W. Marker is in Apache Junction, Arizona, in Pinal County.
-Marker can be reached from the intersection of North Apache Trail and Old West Highway.
+33° 27.463′ N, 111° 29.261′ W. Marker is in Apache Junction, Arizona, in Pinal County.
+Marker can be reached from North Apache Trail (Arizona Route 88) north of North Farside Lane, on the right when traveling north.
 Touch for map.
-Marker is hidden behind wall and shrubs at northeast corner.
-Pull in first drive on east side of Apache Trail just north of Old West Highway.
-Marker is in this post office area: Apache Junction AZ 85120, United States of America.
+Marker is at or near this postal address: 5405 North Apache Trail, Apache Junction AZ 85119, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this Goldfield Mining District (approx. 3˝ miles away); Superstition Mountain Historical Society (approx. 3˝ miles away); Ghost Town of Goldfield (approx. 4.6 miles away); Bluebird Mine and Gift Shop (approx. 4.6 miles away); a different marker also named Goldfield Mining District (approx. 4.6 miles away); Canyon Lake (approx. 10.4 miles away); Falcon Field (approx. 10.8 miles away); Per Ardua Ad Astra (approx. 10.8 miles away).
+At least 8 other Bluebird Mine and Gift Shop (here, next to this marker); Ghost Town of Goldfield (here, next to this marker); Superstition Mountain Historical Society (approx. 1.1 miles away); a different marker also named Goldfield Mining District (approx. 1.1 miles away); Jacob Von Walzer (approx. 4.6 miles away); Canyon Lake (approx. 6.2 miles away); The Dutchman’s Inn (approx. 7.4 miles away); Dons's Camp (approx. 8.9 miles away).
 Touch for a list and map of all markers in Apache Junction.